justeattakeaway/pie/apps/pie-docs/src/foundations/iconography/overview.md

     width: "328px"
 } %}

-### Icon Button
+### Icon button

-Used for CTAs, in this instance the interactive icon sits inside an Icon Button and uses its hover and active states to highlight that the icon is being interacted with.
+Used for CTA, in this instance the interactive icon sits inside an icon button and uses its hover and active states to highlight that the icon is being interacted with.

 {% contentPageImage {
     src: "../../../assets/img/foundations/iconography/interactive-states-button.svg",